jhynes94/FreshLinuxInstall/README.md

-# FreshLinuxInstall
+# Fresh Install
-Script to automate new machines
+Script to automate new linux machines.
+Built to be used with bash and debian systems.

 ## To run:
 ```